Intercollegiate Rocket Engineering Competition Rules

 - Each rocket stage shall carry a radio beacon or transmitter to aid in finding the rockets after launch.
 Details are on the Rocket Finding page.
 Exceptions may be made for rockets with other locating devices if the team has a way of tracking the rocket..

-- Wiring critical to safe operation and recovery of the rocket shall conform to the wiring rules.
+- Wiring critical to safe operation and recovery of the rocket should conform to the wiring guidelines.
 Other wiring is exempt.

 - The rocket shall have sufficient velocity upon leaving the launch rail that it will follow a predictable flight path.
 The velocity should be at least 100 ft/sec (approx. 70 mph) when it leaves the rail (i.e. the first instant when rocket pitch/yaw rotation is possible).